 KURT ANGLE IN RING OPENING.
 A bit of a rough start as Angle comes out, only to be interrupted by all 40 guys in Immortal, who rush the ring in typical Foot Clan fashion.
 Fortunately, Crimson comes out to somewhat even the score with a 2×4, scaring Immortal away.
 Immortal’s disruptive ways are getting stale fast, but what really surprised me was Ric Flair’s on point rant.
-He turned bright red, his veins popped, and he was on the verge of ..click here to read more
+He turned bright red, his veins popped, and he was on the ..click here to read more

 Abyss, Amazing Red, Angelina Love, Beer Money, Chris Sabin, Eric Bischoff, Eric Young, jeff hardy, Jeff Jarrett, Ken Anderson, Ken Kennedy, Kurt Angle, Matt Hardy, Mickie James, Motor City Machine Guns, ric flair, Samoa Joe, Scott Steiner, TNA Genesis, TNA Impact

 This week’s TNA iMPACTt! set the stage for two monster storylines right off the bat-the fallout from Mr. Anderson’s surprise victory over Jeff Hardy for the TNA World Heavyweight title and the conclusion of Jeff Jarrett’s underwhelming MMA angle.